 Shell Island Snorkeling

-Discover some of the best snorkeling in Panama City Beach around Shell Island.
-This undeveloped barrier island sits directly across the pass from St. Andrews State Park – with St. Andrews Bay on one side and the Gulf of Mexico on the other.
+For some of the best snorkeling in Panama City Beach, head to the pristine waters surrounding Shell Island.
+This untouched barrier island sits just across the pass from St. Andrews State Park, bordered by St. Andrews Bay on one side and the Gulf on the other, creating a vibrant underwater ecosystem perfect for exploration.

-Although the island remains uninhabited, it’s easily accessible by boat, and there are myriad ways to get there.
-Catch a ride on the Shell Island Shuttle that runs trips from St. Andrews State Park every half hour during peak season.
-Rent a pontoon boat for a private excursion, or take your pick of tour operators for a hands-free journey.
+Though Shell Island remains uninhabited, it’s easily accessible by water.
+Hop aboard the Shell Island Shuttle, which runs trips from St. Andrews State Park every 30 minutes during peak season.
+Prefer to explore at your own pace?
+Rent a pontoon boat for a private adventure, or book a guided tour with one of the many local operators for a stress-free trip.

 St. Andrews State Park Jetties